 1871 Census: No. 11 William James Murray, 45, carman agent [a carman was a driver of a cart, transporting goods].
 His wife, Rosina, 41, and six daughters, three sons, aged between 4 and 20, one of whom was a clerk to a carman.
 They had a domestic servant, Deborah Parish from Suffolk.
 She was 30.

 1871, the resident at this address was advertising for “General Servant – Wanted a thoroughly respectable Person, in a private family, about 24 to 30, able to do plain cooking: must be an early riser and have good character; no bed rooms, boots or knives; good wages.”
 (Clerkenwell News – 6 February 1871).
-And in 1875 the resident at this address was advertising for “Governess (good) required for two children, aged 9 and 10, for 2 ½ hours daily (Morning).”
+1875 the resident at this address was advertising for “Governess (good) required for two children, aged 9 and 10, for 2 ½ hours daily (Morning).”
 (East London Advertiser 31 Jul 1875).
 1876 a ‘Mrs M’ at this address – may be Mrs Murray – was advertising again for a servant: “GENERAL SERVANT wanted for Private Family, strong, active, early riser, 25 or 30; another servant kept; no boots or knives, light washing, good wages.”
 (Ipswich Journal, 6th May 1876)

 1881 Census: No. 11 John Waters, tax collector, aged 60, and his wife, Marylin, 51 (57?), sister-in-law Maria Clough, 41 (47?), with their sons, John, 21, a solicitors clerk, and Avery, a medical student 19.
 Mary-Ann Hartland was their domestic servant, 31, born in Aldgate.